- Establish or Know your NetID and Password

 - New UIS Students – All newly admitted graduate, transfer, and non-degree students are considered active and are ready to register.

 - Continuing UIS Students – Continuing students who did not attend UIS in at least one of the previous three semesters (summer is considered a semester) must be reactivated before they can register.
-Click here for reactivation information, if needed.
+For reactivation information, visit our Continuing Students page.
 Please be sure to allow at least one full business day following the submission of your request.

 - Have a Registration Time Ticket